-Writer, editor, and entrepreneur Gael Chandler knew.
-She's the whiz behind Picture Your Book, a site which "create(s) enjoyable, effective, reasonably priced trailers that help authors promote their books."
+Writer, editor, and entrepreneur Gael Chandler knows that books, just like movies, need trailers too.
+She's the creator of Picture Your Book, a company that "create(s) enjoyable, effective, reasonably priced trailers that help authors promote their books."

 The idea is to promote already written books with video trailers to grow aweness of the book's content, and create some presence online.
-If you've never seen a book trailer (which I hadn't) I recommend watching this one for a book "The Chronicles of Old San Francisco."
+If you've never seen a book trailer (which we hadn't) we recommend watching this one for a book "The Chronicles of Old San Francisco."
 This was created by Picture Your Book.

 Gael is the author of a great film editing book called Cut by Cut, in which she explains the artistic decision making process that goes on in the cutting room.
 I read that book when I was an editing student at Video Symphony (Here's the proof!
 And yes, that's Ron Swanson).